 - Sand ships and sand dolphins can be purchased in the ridiculously advanced future of Doraemon; in one Non-Serial Movie, Nobita and company discover that Sinbad the Sailor (of the Arabian Nights) was the beneficiary of such gifts from a grateful time traveling tourist who'd got stranded in the desert and saved by Sinbad.

 - The Sands of Destruction anime had this.
 Falling into sand made splashing noises, there were rowboats and motorboats that moved through sand like water, and a pair of apples were once seen falling into the sand...then acting like they were floating downriver.
 Taken Up to Eleven with a sand ocean... and a boat that docks from the sand ocean to the sand beach.
+There's also a sand submarine whose engines somehow don't clog, and sand jellyfish (which look like ordinary water jellyfish) and sand whales (which look like giant sea serpents) also live in the sand sea.
+The manga played it a bit more realistically, with humans being capable of walking on the surface of the sand sea, but the snake-like sand whales still swim in it freely and humans typically use boats to get around on it because they're more efficient than walking.

 - The Bardanos in Leiji Matsumoto's Ozuma could create a field that made sand behave exactly like water, allowing the ship to submerge like a submarine.

-- The Project A-Ko OAV Uncivil Wars, a mercenary trying to kidnap C-Ko has a craft that travels through sand like a submarine.
+- The Project A-ko OAV Uncivil Wars, a mercenary trying to kidnap C-Ko has a craft that travels through sand like a submarine.
 B-Ko even use depth charges to attack the craft.

 - Tank Girl